Two Simple Exercises To Help You Think More Positively

 I first read about this exercise in the Positive Psychology book Flourish: A Visionary New Understanding of Happiness and Well-being by Dr. Martin Seligman.
 Studies have shown it to be effective in reducing feelings of depression.

 1. Before you go to bed set aside a few minutes to write down three things that went well for you that day.
-It doesn't matter if it's in a physical journal, a Google Docs document, or your phone.
+It doesn't matter if it's in a physical journal, a word processor document, or your phone.
 Use whatever method is most convenient for you.

 The items don't need to be earth shattering in importance.
-They could be about anything, not just your social goals.
+They could be about anything, not just your mental health or self-improvement goals.
 All kinds of bad things could have happened to you that day, but the exercise isn't interested in them.
 Some examples:

-2. Besides each item write a quick explanation about why it happened.
+2. Beside each item write a quick explanation about why it happened.
 For example:

 - The weather was nice and I took advantage of it.
 I spent time researching new trails to try out.
 I know I need to make time to get out and do things on my own.